Discover the sweet side of Ontario's Southwest.

 It was my favourite of the beers we tried.
 A close second was The Witty Traveller, a cloudy Belgian Wit-style brew that boasted citrus and coriander.
 It's was also recently named best wheat beer in the country by the Canadian Brewing Awards.

-If you go: Take a tour of the brewery's new digs for $5.
-You get a 45-minute blow-by-blow of brewing, four samples and a bottle opener to help you enjoy the haul you'll take home.
+If you go: Take a tour of the brewery.
+You get a blow-by-blow of brewing, and you can add samples or a bottle opener to help you enjoy the haul you'll take home.

 Enjoy Cottage Life at Pinecroft